Ranked

 One Snomad community member liked that "Courmayeur was great for blasting around and decent slopes.
 The lift system was good and in late January quiet with no significant waits apart from on the Sunday."

 For experts, the off-piste opportunities are significant.
 A user who is an advanced snowboarder said: "It's an excellent off-piste paradise with multiple options for areas that are pure off-piste but served by lift."
 The proximity to Mont Blanc also offers access to the legendary Vallée Blanche route (requiring a guide), making it a potential base for serious adventure seekers.
-Opposite the Val Veny lift car park, you an also access the Skyway Monte Bianco lift - a 360 degree rotating cable car (one of the most expensive lifts ever to build) taking you up to Pointe Helbronner at 3,466m for some insane views.
+Opposite the Val Veny lift car park, you an also access the Skyway Monte Bianco lift - a 360 degree rotating cable car (one of the most expensive lifts in the world) taking you up to Pointe Helbronner at 3,466m for some insane views.
 Skiing down is reserved for experienced alpinists only!
 This is your access point to the Vallée Blanche too where you'll be able to ski down to Chamonix.

 Tree-lined runs provide good skiing options during poor visibility or snowfall, with several reviewers mentioning the quality of the "beautiful tree runs."
 While some users note that the lift system is "a little dated with mostly 2 or 4 man chairs rather than the 6 or 8s you now find in bigger resorts," the quiet slopes during weekdays compensate for this.